 Talk with your heart healthcare provider first if another healthcare provider wants

-You may keep your loop recorder for up to 2 or 3 years.
-When you no longer need it,
+You may keep your loop recorder for up to 3-4 years.
+When you no longer need it, you

 Before you agree to the test or the procedure make sure you know:

 The reason you are having the test or procedure

 What results to expect and what they mean

 The risks and benefits of the test or procedure